Cliff Michelmore

 Arthur Clifford Michelmore CBE (11 December 1919 – 16 March 2016) was an English television presenter and producer.

-He is best known for the BBC television programme Tonight, which he presented from 1957 to 1965.
+He is best known for the BBC Television programme Tonight, which he presented from 1957 to 1965.
 He also hosted the BBC's television coverage of the Apollo Moon landings, the Aberfan disaster, the 1966 and 1970 UK general elections, the assassination of John F. Kennedy and the investiture of Prince Charles as Prince of Wales.

 He was appointed Commander of the Order of the British Empire (CBE) in 1969.

 Early life

 Michelmore was born in Cowes, Isle of Wight, on 11 December 1919, youngest of six children of insurance agent and former prison officer, police constable, and groom servant (Albert) Herbert Michelmore and Ellen, daughter of labourer Richard Alford.
 The Michelmores had moved to the Isle of Wight in hopes of relieving his father's tuberculosis.
 His father died when Michelmore was two years old, and he was raised- with five siblings- by his mother in a terraced house near the Cowes boatyards until being sent to live with his sister and her husband, a farmer.
 His mother was unable to afford the fares to the grammar school in Newport, so he attended Cowes Secondary School on Denmark Road in Cowes, where he was head boy and captain of cricket, Loughborough College, and Leicester College of Technology and Art.
-He was a member of the 32nd entry of the Aircraft Apprentice Scheme at No. 1 School of Technical Training RAF which was located at RAF Halton.
+He was a member of the 32nd entry of the Aircraft Apprentice Scheme at No. 1 School of Technical Training RAF which was located at RAF Halton in Buckinghamshire.
 He was a squadron leader in the Royal Air Force during the Second World War and began broadcasting on British Forces Network radio.